Reduce Risk and Save Resources With Data-Driven Collections Prioritization

 Accounts Receivable Collections Best Practices

-For most companies, it’s the accounts receivable department’s responsibility to manage debt collection.
+For most companies, it’s the A/R team’s responsibility to manage debt collection.
 However, in some instances, customers may dispute an invoice and refuse to pay if they’re dissatisfied with the products or services they received.
 Billing errors and pricing issues, such as promotions and discounts not applied, are also common reasons for disputes.
 When this happens, other departments, such as sales and customer service, may step in to assess the problems and determine the best course of action.
 Often, the issue is resolved before it’s ever deemed uncollectible.

 However, if a dispute cannot be resolved, the delinquent account might land in collections.
 Typically, the process goes as follows: